 Terracotta army and tomb

 One of the main public works constructed by Qin Shihuangdi was his own tomb.
 Plans began when he was just 13 years old.
 The building began in earnest on his accession in 221BCE.
-Late in life he became obsessed with seeking immortality and the after-life, building the famous Terracotta Army to guard his tomb.
+Later in life he became obsessed with seeking immortality and the after-life, building the famous Terracotta Army to guard his tomb.
 Over 600,000 people worked on the tomb that covers over 39 sq miles [100 sq kms].
-The tomb remains a visibly large artificial hill but partly due to reverence to the dead in China was undisturbed for 2,000 years.
+The tomb is in the form of a large artificial hill but partly due to reverence to the dead in China has lain undisturbed for 2,000 years.
 The tomb area is carefully sealed so that groundwater cannot enter it.
-It was only in 1974 that a farmer accidentally broke into one pit chamber containing some of the famous Terracotta Army with over 8,000 soldiers so far discovered.
+It was only in 1974 that a farmer accidentally broke into one chamber containing some of the famous Terracotta Army with over 8,000 soldiers so far discovered.
 As well as full scale soldiers half-size bronze chariots have also been found - made up of as many as 3,000 individually cast pieces.
-Another pit has the skeletons of rare animals with ceramic attendents and another entertainers (jugglers, acrobats).
+Another pit has the skeletons of rare animals with ceramic attendants and another entertainers (jugglers, acrobats).
 Around 1,000 craftsmen worked on making the army using standard molds for the torso and legs but each given individuality in the face and clothing.
 Each held some sort of weapon.
-Only a tiny fragment of the tomb has so far been excavated and there are no plans for a large scale excavation of the whole site.
-It is thought that at its center is a map of China with rivers and lakes of mercury (due to the discovery of traces in the soil) beneath a vaulted ceiling covered in pearls for stars.
-With the Emperor it is believed 48 of his concubines were buried alive in separate small tombs so as to entertain him in the afterlife.
+Only a tiny fragment of the tomb complex has so far been excavated and there are no plans for a large scale excavation of the site.
+It is thought that at its center is a map of China with rivers and lakes of mercury (due to the discovery of traces of mercury in the soil) beneath a vaulted ceiling covered in pearls for stars.
+With the Emperor it is believed 48 of his concubines were buried alive in separate small tombs to entertain him in the afterlife.
 Like the Egyptian pyramids the builders shared the same fate as the concubines in case they might reveal secrets of the tomb's construction and contents.

 Dynasties< Previous (Warring States) Index Next (Han Dynasty) >